[Solved] Why Is One AirPod Louder Than the Other?

 7. Calibrate the AirPods' Volume

 AirPods can also sound uneven because they are out of sync with the audio source device.
-This prevents them from utilizing full volume control.
+This prevents them from using full volume control correctly.
 You need to recalibrate the AirPods with your iOS device to fix this.

 Steps: